agaertner/bhm-fail-screens/README.md

-# bhm-module-template
+# bhm-fail-screens
-A template repository for Blish-HUD modules.
+A module for Blish-HUD that allows to customize the defeated screen.

-See the [wiki](https://github.com/agaertner/bhm-module-template/wiki) for more information.